 Installing the complete evaporator unit under the dash will go much easier with the help of a friend.
-One person can take the unit within the car and "roll" up and under the dash while the other person can be ready at the firewall area with one or more of the included flange washers and nuts (the OEM hole are over sized and will require both a washer and flange nut for each).
-On back side of the evaporator is a mounting bracket with two studs.
-These studs will protrude thru the OEM holes (see figure 9).
+One person can take the unit within the car and "roll" up and under the dash while the other person can be ready at the firewall area with the included 1" screw and washer.
+Place the bolt thru the hole and thread into the brace located on the lower backside of evaporator unit (see figure 15).

-Next, attach the bracket located on the blower motor to the underside of the cowling with a Tek-screw (as shown in figure 10).
+Next, attach the bracket located on the blower motor to the underside of the cowling with a tek-screw (as shown in figure 16).